MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/map-edocuments-with-copilot.md

 ms.custom: bap-template
 ---

-# Map e-documents to purchase order lines with Copilot (preview)
+# <a name="map-e-documents-to-purchase-order-lines-with-copilot-preview"></a>Map e-documents to purchase order lines with Copilot (preview)

 As procurement processes become more digital, the e-documents feature in Business Central plays a key role in automating the vendor invoice reception and processing.
 Copilot can help this process by improving the mapping and matching of vendor invoices to purchase orders.
 This assistance reduces time spent on tasks that would normally include extensive search, lookup, and data entry.
 Another benefit is when vendor invoices don't relate exactly with purchase orders.
 In which case, Copilot is well positioned to identify the corresponding purchase orders.
 Enhanced matching capabilities particularly benefit small and midsized organisations that need efficient document tracking for purchase order lines.
 Copilot is the AI-powered assistant for work that boosts creativity and improves productivity for Business Central users.